List of Marvel Comics characters: M: Martyr

+Mar-Vell

 Marvel Boy

-Marvel Boy is the name of several fictional characters appearing in American comic books published by Marvel Comics, including predecessor companies Timely Comics and Atlas Comics.
+Marvel Boy is the name of several characters appearing in American comic books published by Marvel Comics, including predecessor companies Timely Comics and Atlas Comics.

 Martin Burns

 Martin Burns is the 1940s Marvel Boy.
 After a mysterious shadow revealed to him that he possessed the power of Hercules, he became a superhero.
 The character made only two appearances: Daring Mystery Comics #6 (June 1940), by the writer-artist collaborators Joe Simon and Jack Kirby, and USA Comics #7 (February 1943), by writer-artist Bob Oksner.
 Each featured a wildly disparate version of his origin, with the first positing him as the reincarnation of the mythic Greek demigod, while the second had him accidentally scratched by Hercules' mummified remains in a museum and "infected' with his superhuman strength, although both versions shared the basics noted above.
 The Official Handbook of the Marvel Universe: Golden Age 2004 reconciles these different origins by stating that there were two Marvel Boys named Martin Burns active in the 1940s.